| BOLIVIA,

 THE PILLARS OF THE

-OPERATIVE PLAN OF ACTION 1997-2000 (OPA)
+OPERATIVE PLAN OF ACTION 1997-2000 (OPA) The OPA reach a level

 of growth to set the foundations for an effective reduction of poverty, through